rails-sqlserver/activerecord-sqlserver-adapter/RUNNING_UNIT_TESTS.md

 $ git clone git://github.com/rails-sqlserver/activerecord-sqlserver-adapter.git
 ```

-Optionally, you an just let bundler do all the work and assuming there is a git tag for the Rails version, you can set `RAILS_VERSION` before bundling.
+Optionally, you can just let bundler do all the work and assuming there is a git tag for the Rails version, you can set `RAILS_VERSION` before bundling.

 ```
 $ export RAILS_VERSION='3.2.13'